 Since graduation credits include Altar Boyz as Mark (The Column Award nomination for Best Actor in a Musical) and Casa Mañana’s touring production of Junie B. Jones in Jingle Bells, Batman Smells!
 He’s also spent a couple of seasons in Key West, Florida where he played Billy Bibbit in One Flew Over the Cuckoo’s Nest at TheatreXP, Rexy/Jason in The Legend of Georgia McBride at Waterfront Playhouse and was a resident actor at Key West Theater appearing in new work 129 Miles from Walmart and Oklahoma Smith and the Pantheon of Annihilation as well as Hedwig in Hedwig and the Angry Inch a directed by Andrew Palermo (choreographer of Broadway’s Allegiance).

 Phillip can also be seen as Nigel Garber in his self-produced YouTube series of the same name.

 Phillip just shot a pilot for a web series called Pop Queens.

-Phillip currently resides in NYC and is a proud member of SAG-AFTRA.
+Phillip currently resides in NYC and is a proud member of Actors' Equity Association and SAG-AFTRA.